Enforc3rr/VideoStreamingApplication/README.md

 3) Make sure that you have changed the Input and Output file destination of the video that will be converted into different resolutions.

+##### If you are a front-end engineer pls go through different controller classes to learn about different responses and requests.